Can Dogs Eat Brussels Sprouts?

 Onions are part of the allium family, just like garlic and chives.
 These contain a poisonous component that causes red cells breakdown, resulting in hemolytic anemia in dogs.
 This compound binds to oxygen molecules in dogs’ red blood cells, causing oxidative damage.
 This interferes with the cells’ ability to carry oxygen, and the body is tricked into fighting the red blood cells as it perceives them as invaders.

-2. Ginger: Ginger, in any form, whether fresh, dried and powdered or juice, is safe for dogs to consume in moderate amounts.
+2. Ginger: Ginger is safe for dogs to consume in any form, whether fresh, dried and powdered or juice.
 This vegetable is non-toxic and can offer various health benefits to dogs.
 It’s high in antioxidants, which can help boost immunity, reduce the aging process in senior dogs, and fight free radicals that cause oxidative damage to their body cells.

 This vegetable has strong anti-inflammatory properties that can help healthy circulation, bloating relief, heart health, and pain relief associated with arthritis and other joint ailments.